hassani0393/cheatsheets/network.md

 SAN : Storage area network, high capacity storage devices that are connected by a high speed private network, separate from the LAN, using a storage specific switch.
 Typically fiber networks.

 Binding is the process of having communication processes relating and understanding eachother.

+mnemonic for remembering OSI's seven layers : " Please Do Not Throw Susage Pizza Away. "

+Application Layer: The spot where users acually communicate or interact with the computer. typically through application processes, interfaces, or APIs that connect the application to the OS.